 Finding the Best Places to Retire Since 2006!

-Overview: Located between Everglades National Park and the Ten Thousand Islands on Florida's far southwestern coast, remote Chokoloskee sits on equally remote Chokoloskee Island.
+Sitting between Everglades National Park and the Ten Thousand Islands on Florida's far southwestern coast, remote Chokoloskee sits on equally remote, one square mile Chokoloskee Island.
 The town has been a tomato field, a sugar cane patch and an outlaw hideout.
 It was essentially its own little world until the 1950s when the Tamiami Trail connected neighboring Everglades City to the rest of Florida.

 Climate: Summer temperatures are in the 80s and 90s, and winter temperatures are in the 40s, 50s and 60s.
 On average, the area receives 53 inches of rain per year.

 At Least One Hospital Accepts Medicare Patients?
 No

 At Least One Hospital Accredited by Joint Commission?
 No. The closest hospital, which is accredited, is in Naples, 28 miles away.